-This is a huge one!
+This is a huge one.
 Before I started teaching online I would just rock up to any old hostel and get the cheapest bed in a dorm room.
-Not anymore!
-Now I have to pre-book somewhere after checking out booking.com for any internet issues.
-Sometimes I will even email them to ask how their internet is.
-I also need a private room with a desk ideally… although the last place I stayed I had to make do with the bed!
+Not when you are teaching!
+When teaching you will have to pre-book somewhere after checking out booking.com for any internet issues.
+Sometimes I would even email the accommodation to ask how their internet is.
+You will also need a private room with a desk ideally… although one place I stayed I had to make do with the bed!

-The one good thing about my unsociable work hours is that not many people are streaming videos and using up all of the bandwidth at 5 am so I’m pretty safe!
-Teaching online means I have to plan my moves around my classes.
-The company I work for are very strict about time off and canceling classes.
-If I continued to have issues due to my moving around I wouldn’t have a job for long!
+The one good thing about the unsociable work hours was that not many people are streaming videos and using up all of the bandwidth at 5 am so I was pretty safe.
+Teaching English online means you will have to plan your moves around your classes.
+The company I worked for was very strict about time off and canceling classes.

-If I don’t have a student as long as I am logged on and at my computer during my contract hours, they will pay me half pay!
+If I didn’t have a student, as long as I was logged on and at my computer during my contract hours, they paid me half pay!

-It makes no sense for them to have you sat there earning money for nothing, so they make sure you have student’s booked in!
+It makes no sense for them to have you sat there earning money for nothing, so they made sure I had student’s booked in.

 Contracted hours v’s no contracted hours